I am a community engagement expert, public policy nerd and specialist for gender equality and inclusion.

 I continue to model to both of my sons a balance of parenting and professional life so that they can see women bringing their whole selves to work.

 I'M CHI NGUYEN.

-I'm all about big ideas: social purpose business, gender, politics, communities and my beloved Canada.
+I'm all about big ideas: social purpose business, gender equity, politics, communities and my beloved Canada.

 I'm on a lifelong mission to challenge the way “gender” impacts the world of work, home and school.